 In short, continuous integration prevents a situation in which, for example, integrations are committed at the end of a project in large batch sizes––leaving little or no time to find and address risks or errors.
-To illustrate, as Martin Fowler, Chief Scientist at ThoughtWorks demonstrates, although “continuous integration does not get rid of bugs...it does make them dramatically easier to find and remove.”
+Martin Fowler, Chief Scientist at ThoughtWorks says, although “continuous integration does not get rid of bugs...it does make them dramatically easier to find and remove.”

 Higher Predictability, Quicker Delivery, and More Transparency with Continuous Integration

 Continuous integration makes it possible to automatically and swiftly build and test code for errors.
 As a result, development and operations teams are able to ensure predictable and quick continuous delivery, largely because continuous integration encourages teams to work in small batch sizes, test more, and build faster through automation.